NaveenKuthaganahalliMahadev/Last-mile-delivery-drone/README.md

 ## How are Autonomous drones made?

 ### 1) Flight Controller
 Flight controller is the heart of the drone.
-Any movement or action of the drone is controlled by signals sent from flight controller.
+Any movement or action of the drone is controlled by signals sent from the flight controller.
 To make a drone autonomous, flight controller is the most important device.

 ![image](https://user-images.githubusercontent.com/97881084/149920805-5d122e8b-4822-401c-acd1-2fb470186a4b.png)

 A flight controller is basically a circuit board with a range of sensors that detect movement of the drone, as well as user commands.
-Using this data, it then controls the speed of the motors to make the craft move as instructed.
+Using this data, it then controls the speed of the motors to make the drone move as instructed.
 To make a drone autonomous, this flight controller should be coded so that it can control the drone to do the task that is commanded from the software(user end).

 ### 2) DroneKit
 DroneKit helps developers to create applications that can run on a UAV’s onboard companion computer and it can communicate with the integrated software